Low Lift Ways to Progress in Your AP Class

 Thermodynamics being what it is, everything gets messier over time.
 It's very human, and very common, to have a messy folder, locker, backpack, room, or desk.
 These are all places that attract extra stuff.
 No shame.

 Often, there are things we can remove from our space without much effort.
 This includes trash, dishes, library books, papers from old classes, and so on.
-A low-lift activity can simply be moving these items to the trash, or to a place where they belong.
-A library book could be returned.
+A low-lift activity can be moving these items to the trash, or to a place where they belong.
+A library book goes into your backpack so you can return it.
 Dishes can go in the dishwasher.
 Trash can go in the garbage.
-Find some late work?
-Turn it in!

 This is also a prime time to organize your space.
 You may find paper smashed into the bottom of your backpack.
-Maybe you took notes for one class in two different spots.
+Or you took notes for one class in two different spots.
 Put like things together in a place where your future self will know where they are.
-You're probably going to forget that you have one day's worth of history notes in your science folder.
+Don't rely on your brain to remember that you have one day's worth of history notes in your science folder.
 Move those to your history folder so your future self can use them to study.

 Clean and Organize Digital Spaces

 Just like physical spaces, digital spaces also need a little tender loving care.
-Common stress points include the downloads folder on your computer, email, and Google Drives.
+The downloads folder on your computer and Google Drives are common stress points.
 The second one can be particularly rough if your school uses Google Classroom.

 Remember that you do not need to do everything at once.
 Deleted 10 random things?
 Great!
 That's a win.
 It's okay to tidy up part of something.